Leo1305Pineda/ngx-chronometer/README.md

-# IonCollapseHeader
+# Ngx-Chronometer

-This directive collapse header in ionic 4 with the scroll content.
+This directive chronometer.

 ## Installing